networknt/light-doc/content/en/tutorial/open-banking/docker-compose/_index.md

 If you go to the Consul UI, you can find these services registered.
 You need the consul token in the consul.yml to access the consul UI at https://198.55.49.188:8500

-Although the services are up and running with these ports, but you cannot access them from the Internet as these ports are not opened in the firewall.
-Also, we don't want end users to access these services with these dyanmic ports.
+Although the services are up and running with these ports, you cannot access them from the Internet as these ports are not opened in the firewall.
+Also, we don't want end-users to access these services with these dynamic ports.

-In the next step, we are going to set up a [router][] instance on portal server to route all the reqeusts to these services.
+In the next step, we are going to set up a [router][] instance on the portal server to route all the requests to these services.

 [security]: /tutorial/open-banking/security/
 [router]: /tutorial/open-banking/router/